dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 An analogy with Appchain ([Application-specific blockchain](https://www.coinbase.com/learn/crypto-glossary/what-is-an-application-specific-blockchain-appchain)) may clarify this concept.

-If you exclude the compute unit, the other components of AO can, to some extent, be regarded as a Web3 version of Kafka—a decentralized message broker.
+If excluding the compute unit, the other components of AO can, to some extent, be regarded as a Web3 version of Kafka—a decentralized message broker.
 This setup allows traditional application developers to use their familiar languages and tools to develop MSA applications based on a Kafka-like message broker—“haha, I know this drill.”